 Of course, the party also has the option of selling the original A to B CRR bilaterally and then registering the bilateral transaction in the CAISO’s Secondary Registration System, but several parties have previously indicated in the stakeholder process that the ability to offer CRR holdings for sale in a CAISO auction process would enhance the efficiency of the CRR market.
 FERC’s September 21, 2006 MRTU Order affirms that it would be useful to have this feature, and the CAISO has planned to consider this functionality among the enhancements to the CRR systems for CRR Year Two.
 The September 21 Order directs the CAISO to file tariff language to implement the ability to sell CRRs in the CRR auctions no later than MRTU Release 2.
 The CAISO had planned to develop this functionality in time for the CRR Year 2 release process, but is now deferring implementation beyond CRR Year 2 because CAISO resources were needed to run an FTR auction in 2008 and to continue focus on MRTU start-up.

+FERC MANDATED – RELEASE 2

 Multi-period Optimization Algorithm for Long Term CRRs

 When the CAISO performs the initial release of Long Term CRRs for the period 2008-2017, the Simultaneous Feasibility Test (SFT) optimization will treat the entire 10-year time horizon as a single time period (for each combination of Season and Time of Use period) with respect to network model assumptions.
 The CAISO has recognized that a multi-period algorithm can result in a more optimal allocation of Long Term CRRs because it would be able to reflect different assumptions for each year regarding the availability of grid capacity for CRRs, in particular the known expiration of previously released Long Term CRRs, Existing Transmission Contracts and Converted Rights.
 FERC’s July 6 Order affirms that if the CAISO and its stakeholders choose to implement the multi-period algorithm, the CAISO must make a compliance filing within 30 days explaining the reasons for the change, how the change will affect Long Term CRR nominations, and how the change has been tested.
 The CAISO had planned to develop this functionality in time for the CRR Year Two release process, but is now deferring implementation of this feature beyond CRR Year 2.

+Subject to Ranking

 Software for Bundling Individual PNode CRRs into Trading Hub CRRs

 The rules for handling CRR nominations sourced at a Trading Hub in the allocation process use a “disaggregation” approach whereby such nominations are disaggregated or unbundled into individual Point-to-Point CRRs each of which has as its source a Generating Unit PNode that is a constituent of the Trading Hub.
 Such nominations are then submitted to the optimization and eventually awarded to the nominating LSE in the unbundled form.
 Although the CRR Sources in the awarded “bundle” are expected to closely resemble the composition of the Trading Hub, they will in general not match the Trading Hub exactly.
 FERC’s July 6 Order directed the CAISO to consider whether to develop software to assist LSEs in the trading of Trading Hub CRRs by “rebundling” individual PNode CRRs to reconstitute a Trading Hub CRR.
 More generally the CAISO is also required by the Order to make a compliance filing within 6 months after the start of MRTU that explains whether the disaggregation method remains appropriate.

+Subject to Ranking

 CRR Source Verification After CRR Year One